How we use your personal information for Transportation purposes

 - Identifying details such as date of birth, National Insurance number and SWIFT number.

-- Other information in relation to any special needs of those service users and children being carried to enable to provide safe and suitable transport.
+- Other information in relation to any special needs of those service users, including children, being carried to enable to provide safe and suitable transport.

 - School, college or community care establishment to which transport is provided.

-We obtain some of this personal information directly from you.
-The information provided by you will be taken from the concessionary bus pass, eligibility assessment, school admission and transfer forms.
+We obtain some of this personal information directly from you, for example school admission and transfer forms.
 If your child has a special educational need, information will also be taken from the transport application form.

 For drivers and passenger assistants, this information is obtained during the Disclosure and Barring Service procedure before being cleared to undertake transportation services for the Council.